-Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 3 FCWR 151 Writing II: Foundations of Research Writing 3 FCSP 105 Foundations of Speech Communication 3 FCIQ 101 Foundations of Inquiry 3 FCWR 304 Communication for Technical Professions 3
+Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 1 3 FCWR 151 Writing II: Foundations of Research Writing 1 3 FCWR 304 Communication for Technical Professions 3 Total: 9 Credits

 [1] Intensive English as a second language is not accepted as a substitution for any of these requirements.
 The only permissible substitution is FCWR 111 and FCWR 161 in place of FCWR 101 and FCWR 151.